Azure/eno/docs/synthesis/README.md

 # Synthesis

-Eno uses short-lived pods to synthesize compositions using any process that implements the [KRM function API](https://github.com/kubernetes-sigs/kustomize/blob/master/cmd/config/docs/api-conventions/functions-spec.md).
+Eno uses short-lived pods to synthesize compositions using [a simple stdio protocol](./synthesizer-api.md).
 This process and its results are referred to as `synthesis`.

 ## Dispatch